zuti666/English/Harry Potter and the Sorcerer's Stone  CHAPTER SIXTEEN.md

 217

 "You can't go out," said Neville, "you'll be caught again.
-Gryffindorwill be in even more trouble."
+Gryffindor will be in even more trouble."
 "You don't understand," said Harry, "this is important."

-But Neville was clearly steeling himself to do something desperate.I won't let you do it," he said, hurrying to stand in front of theportrait hole.
+But Neville was clearly steeling himself to do something desperate.
+I won't let you do it," he said, hurrying to stand in front of the portrait hole.
 "I'll -- I'll fight you!"

-"Neville, "Ron exploded, "get away from that hole and don't be an idiot

---"
-"Don't you call me an idiot!" said Neville.
-I don't think you should bebreaking any more rules!
-And you were the one who told me to stand up topeople!"
+"Neville, "Ron exploded, "get away from that hole and don't be an idiot--" "Don't you call me an idiot!" said Neville.
+I don't think you should be breaking any more rules!
+And you were the one who told me to stand up to people!"

 "Yes, but not to us," said Ron in exasperation.
-"Neville, you don't knowwhat you're doing."He took a step forward and Neville dropped Trevor the toad, who leapt out of sight.
+"Neville, you don't know what you're doing."He took a step forward and Neville dropped Trevor the toad, who leapt out of sight.

 "Go on then, try and hit me!" said Neville, raising his fists.
-"I'mready!"
+"I'm ready!"
 Harry turned to Hermione.
 "Do something," he said desperately.
 Hermione stepped forward.
 "Neville," she said, "I'm really, really sorry about this."She raised her wand.

 "Petrificus Totalus!" she cried, pointing it at Neville.
 Neville's arms snapped to his sides.
 His legs sprang together.
-His wholebody rigid, he swayed where he stood and then fell flat on his face,stiff as a board.
+His whole body rigid, he swayed where he stood and then fell flat on his face,stiff as a board.

 218